-What do I mean by stable fit?
-Well, it means that the clamping force is strong enough to stay on your head during jogs and sprints.
-While this may not be ideal for day-to-day use, it’s required for running headphones.
-Sure, the Bose SoundLink On-Ear Wireless are more comfortable and sound better than the Plantronics BackBeat 500 Fit, but Bose’s on-ear headphones place very little pressure on the head.
-This is good for casual listening, but means that you will constantly adjust the headset during a run.
+A stable fit requires a clamping force that’s strong enough to keep the headset atop your head during jogs and sprints.
+Sure, the Bose SoundLink On-Ear Wireless is more comfortable and sounds better than the Plantronics BackBeat 500 Fit, but Bose’s headset places very little pressure on the head.
+This is good for casual listening but means that you will constantly adjust the headset during a run.
 Not only is this annoying, but it distracts you from your workout.